AlfaBetaBeta/Association-Rules/README.md

 A salient feature of these figures, if the sample is assumed to be representative, is that the vast majority of trainees enrol in 2 or 3 courses, with these mostly being introductory to intermediate level (as inferred by the course name in the absence of syllabus information).
 There is no distinct clustering scheme in the course histogram, although the main approximate trend is for more specialised courses to have lower support.
 Minimum and maximum support roughly correspond to 0.04 and 0.4, respectively.
 Benchmark minimum thresholds of 0.1 and 0.2 for support conveniently split the course set into subsets in proportion 2:1, which is used when setting lift as the controlling metric.

 In this regard, the figure below summarises the number of rules arising from various combinations of minimum threshold values for confidence and support, for a minimum lift threshold of 1.0 and 0.5, respectively.
-From its definition, lift has no interest for values just around 1.0, as this implies independence between the probabilities of occurrence of **A** and **C**, and hence no rule can sensibly associate them.
-Lift values notably above or below 1.0 bear greater interest because they are indicative of rules, by **A** being either reinforcing or detrimental in the occurrence of **C**, respectively.
+From its definition, lift has no interest for values just around 1.0, as this implies independence between the probabilities of occurrence of {**A**} and {**C**}, and hence no rule can sensibly associate them.
+Lift values notably above or below 1.0 bear greater interest because they are indicative of rules, by {**A**} being either reinforcing or detrimental in the occurrence of {**C**}, respectively.

 <p align="middle">
   <img src="https://github.com/AlfaBetaBeta/Association-Rules/blob/main/plots/rules_vs_thresholds1_metric_lift.png" width=45% height=45%>